inventit/inventit.github.io/_posts/2014-04-29-berkshelf3_for_opsworks_ubuntu.md

 ### UPDATE

-According to [requena@AWS](https://forums.aws.amazon.com/thread.jspa?threadID=150520&tstart=0), the error has occured on EC2 64 bit instances with less than 4 cores and suggested me to use 32bit instances or 64 bit instances with 4 or more cores.
+According to [requena@AWS](https://forums.aws.amazon.com/thread.jspa?threadID=150520&tstart=0), the error has occured on EC2 64 bit instances with less than 4 cores and suggested me to use 32 bit instances or 64 bit instances with 4 or more cores.